wb14123/blog/jekyll/_posts/2016-05-14-How-to-Put-RNN-Layer-Into-Nueral-Network-Model.markdown

 Basic Idea of RNN
 ---------------

 The basic idea of RNN is that you have a sequence of data, you can train on this data so that represent the sequence of data as a vector, then you can do other tricks on this trained vector in other tasks.
-So make it simple: **RNN deals with sequence data (maybe dymical length)**.
+So make it simple: **RNN deals with sequence data (maybe dynamical length)**.

 For example, given this task: the input is a sequence of chars, and you need to predict the next char of the sequence.
 Then you can train to represent the sequence of chars as a vector with RNN, and then input the vector into next layer, maybe a linear layer with softmax activation, like in other classification tasks.